 So far we’ve asked other moms and doulas what they think, but now it’s time for you to pay attention to what you think.
 This is where we grow our discernment muscles.

 In another post I’ve outlined 15 signs that it’s time to fire your OB.
 Take a minute and read that article.
-If you experience 2-3 of those signs, never mind a solid majority, it’s probably time to fire your OB or midwife and find a better suited care provider.
+If you experience 2-3 of those signs, never mind a solid majority, it’s probably time to fire your OB or midwife.
+Ask the right questions to find a better suited care provider.

 No matter what type of birth is planned (hospital birth, water birth, cesarean birth, etc.) it’s crucial to have a solid birth team.
 Every woman, partner, and baby deserves high quality, competent, and compassionate care.
 We are worth it!